avantrec/soco-cli/README.md

 SoCo-CLI can also be used as a simple, high-level library by other Python programs, and acts as an intermediate abstraction layer between the client program and the underlying SoCo library.

-For interactive command line use, SoCo-CLI provides an [Interactive Shell Mode](#interactive-shell-mode) that improves speed of operation and reduces typing.
+For interactive command line use, SoCo-CLI provides a powerful [Interactive Shell Mode](#interactive-shell-mode) that improves speed of operation and reduces typing.

 ## Supported Environments